Salinger (film): Soundtrack

 The film score was composed by Grammy Award-winning composer Lorne Balfe.
-It was released on September 17, 2013 by Decca Records, part of the Universal Music company.
+It was released on September 17, 2013, by Decca Records, part of the Universal Music company.

 Reception

 Salinger received mixed reviews.
 On Rotten Tomatoes it has an approval rating of 36% based on 88 reviews, with an average rating of 5.40/10.
 The website's critics consensus reads: "A so-so documentary about a fascinating personality, Salinger has moments of insight but is too often bogged down by reenactments and a lack of attention to the man's actual writings."
 On Metacritic it has a weighted average score of 40 out of 100 based on 28 critics, indicating "mixed or average reviews".

 Peter Rainer from The Christian Science Monitor called the film both "fascinating and infuriating".

 When Salinger premiered at the Telluride Film Festival, Pete Hammond of Deadline Hollywood noted that the "riveting and stunning" film "caused a stir" at the festival.
 Ken Burns moderated the post-screening panel discussion and called the film "extraordinary."
 The first official reviews from the Festival both were grades of "B+", with Eric Kohn of Indiewire calling Salinger "unquestionably enthralling," adding that it "capably strips away the fanaticism associated with his books to create the impression of a human being," and Chris Willman of The Playlist calling the film a "compelling mystery yarn."
 Marlow Stern of The Daily Beast also wrote a piece after the Telluride premiere, saying "it is truly unbelievable how much research went into the making of this film, and it shows on screen," adding that Salinger is "equal parts fascinating and exploitative, but one can’t deny the astounding level of comprehensiveness on display."

 Claudia Puig of USA Today gave the film three out of four stars, saying "insightful gems are unearthed throughout the flawed but engrossing Salinger...it's an exhaustively researched look at a compelling subject."
 Michael Ordona wrote in San Francisco Chronicle that "Salinger overcomes some melodramatic moments and hit-or-miss cinematic devices to present a fascinating picture...a complex portrait of a complex man."
 Richard Roeper of Chicago Sun-Times wrote that Salinger is a "valuable and engrossing biography of the author of arguably the most beloved American novel of the 20th century."
 In the Los Angeles Times, Kenneth Turan stated that "the photographs and information Salerno unearthed over all that time are impressive" and that the documentary is "energetic, informative and at times over-dramatized."
 Mike Scott of The Times-Picayune gave the documentary four out of five stars, calling it "comprehensive, authoritative and exhaustively researched...on the whole, Salinger is an engrossing and eye-opening film."
-In the Seattle Times, Soren Andersen wrote the film is "rich in anecdote and visually arresting."
+In the Seattle Times, Soren Andersen wrote that the film is "rich in anecdote and visually arresting."